 Looking for a more challenging exercise, try this one !!

-Sorting using merge-sort algorithm
+Sorting using heap-sort algorithm